damianhakert/damianhakert.github.io/source/_posts/2015-06-17-release-manager-the-invisible-hero.markdown

 ## History

-I don't know the exact date when the release manager duty was thought off but it was [around version 6.4](https://gitlab.com/gitlab-org/gitlab-ce/commit/223070b3fe9cb302d3d47ba5a616d90bab8910fd)
+I don't know the exact date when the release manager duty was thought off but it was [around version 6.4](https://gitlab.com/gitlab-org/gitlab-ce/commit/223070b3fe9cb302d3d47ba5a616d90bab8910fd).

-At that time, we had a couple of other things that were a release manager task: Notify everyone of the code-freeze (nothing was merged to master during this time), enforce it and build the packages *manually*.
+At that time, we had a couple of other things that were the release manager tasks: Notify everyone of the code-freeze (nothing was merged to master during this time), enforce it and build the packages *manually*.
 Yes, manually.
 This meant connecting to all machines separately and doing few commands to initiate package building.
 GitLab.com had a separate repository with some custom code, so the deploy needed to be done manually too.
 I still have nightmares as a result of these 2 things.

-As you can imagine, this made a Release manager task very undesirable and limited to few people.
+As you can imagine, this made the release manager tasks very undesirable and limited to a few people.
 Even with all the improvements that followed, this job is still not popular.

 ## Improvements